miyako/4d-plugin-archive/README.md

 The purpose of this project is to support `.7z` and other archive formats to store away large but highly compressable files such as `.4BK`.

+The operation is typically performed on the server and may take a while to complete.

+The high CPU needed for the compression should have minimal impact on server performance.

 #### Design principle

 In order not to slow down the server while compression is ongoing, and even if the application is running in interpretative mode, the plugin should perform compression in a **background thread**.